Cartmel is beautiful historic village with so much to offer and a fantastic array of nearby attractions.

 Or for great views of Morecambe Bay, walk from the village up Hampsfell to the lookout tower with a viewfinding ‘compass’.

 And to finish your holiday?
 If you have a taste for luxury, give your loved one a treat of a lifetime at L’Enclume.
-This stunning restaurant has two Michelin stars and 5 AA rosettes.
-The kitchen is supplied with vegetables, herbs, fruit and flowers by L’enclume’s own farm.
-In the 2017 Good Food Guide, L’Enclume was awarded 10 out of 10 for the fifth time.
+This stunning restaurant has two Michelin stars and 5 AA rosettes, and was named the No.1 restaurant in the UK by The Good Food Guide 2020.
+The kitchen is supplied with vegetables, herbs, fruit and flowers by L’Enclume’s own ‘Our Farm‘, where Simon Rogan and his team of chefs selected what is grown and how it is prepared.